fjwright/Run-REDUCE-0/UserGuide.md

 ### The Run REDUCE...
 Sub-menu

-This sub-menu provides an item for each configured version of REDUCE (based on different versions of Lisp, namely CSL, PSL and possibly others, such as versions of Common Lisp).
+This provides an item for each configured version of REDUCE (based on different versions of Lisp, namely CSL and PSL).
 Clicking on a version of REDUCE runs it.
-(Currently, no other version of REDUCE can be run without restarting Run-REDUCE.)
+(Currently, another version of REDUCE cannot be run without restarting Run-REDUCE.)

+### The Auto-run REDUCE?
+Checkbox

+Selecting this option causes Run-REDUCE to run the selected version of REDUCE (see below) automatically when it starts.
+Run-REDUCE remembers this option value and uses it the next time it runs.

+### The Auto-run REDUCE...
+Sub-menu

+This allows you to select the version of REDUCE to auto-run when auto-run is enabled.
+Run-REDUCE remembers this selection and uses it the next time it runs.

 ## The Preferences Menu